 Q: Can I walk in and purchase ammunition?
 I live locally, and I would like to pick up my order to save on shipping cost.

-For local customer who would like to pick up ammunition directly, we HIGHLY recommend you place the order through our website so that we can notify you when the order is ready to be picked up.
+A: For local customer who would like to pick up ammunition directly, you will need to place the order through our website so that we can notify you when the order is ready to be picked up.
 This allows us to plan our manufacturing schedule accordingly and helps us remain efficient.